MarcoMartins86/MasterOverride/README.md

-# MasterOverride v0.3
+# MasterOverride v0.4
-NeoScavenger MasterOverride mod tested with Steam game version 1.15 1/6/2017 and made by me (Marco Martins).
+[NeoScavenger MasterOverride mod](https://bluebottlegames.com/content/wipmergensemodoverfishingmodshouldermodbottlemodbackpackmodhorsesdevkitbluerot) tested with Steam game version 1.15 1/6/2017 and made by me (Marco Martins).
 This is still in really early state of creation.
 Mod should be placed into:
 + [NeoSavengerGameFolder]/Mods/MasterOverride/